-The assessment is carried out the determine the ambient air quality impact of the site and any air quality constraints that may be present.
-It is determined that as the diesel generators will be used solely for emergency operation (i.e. less than 500 hours per year) and thus the emission limit values outlined in the Medium Combustion Plant Directive are not applicable to diesel generators on site.
-An iterative stack height assessment has been undertaken to determine the minimum stack height required for dispersion purposes.
+The assessment was carried out the determine the ambient air quality impact of the site.
+As the diesel generators will be used solely for emergency operation (i.e. less than 500 hours per year) thus the emission limit values outlined in the Medium Combustion Plant Directive are not applicable to the diesel generators on site.